Code-Institute-Submissions/Siobhanmcc-ms-2_May_Resub/README.md

 ## Code
 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive by using the bootstrap navbar dropdown.
-I took code from Scrollspy on the Bootstrap site to build the navigation bar.
+I took code from Stack Overflow to filter the markers on my Google map.

 ## Content
 All content was written by the developer.